 Visit the TAPS Website

-There is a wealth of information and opportunities at the TAPS website, The Atlantic Paranormal Society.
-Should you need help, you can search the TAPS family of investigators for one in your area.
+There is a wealth of information and news at the TAPS website, The Atlantic Paranormal Society, and a listing of upcoming events.
+However, should you need help, you can search the TAPS family of investigators for one in your area.